Showing 24499 results

 Annual returns

-Series forms part of Lieutenant Governor of Nova Scotia fonds and consists of contemporaneous copies of annual returns comprising the "blue books" - reports to the British government relating to the general state of the colony and its public service.
+Forms part of Lieutenant Governor of Nova Scotia and consists of contemporaneous copies of annual returns comprising the "blue books" - reports to the British government relating to the general state of the colony and its public service.
 Includes returns of local revenue, military expenditure, legislation, public officials, pensions, population, ecclesiastical statistics, education, currency and rates of exchange, weights and measures, imports and exports, agriculture, grants of land, and jails and prison population.
 Arranged chronologically by year; 1835, 1836, 1844, 1845 missing.

 Judicial court records